 For Heritage: Ajanta and Ellora Caves

 The Ajanta and Ellora caves, in northern Maharashtra, are one of the most astonishing UNESCO World Heritage Sites in India and a must-see when visiting the state.
 These remarkable caves have been hand-carved into rock in the middle of nowhere, with some dating back as far as the 2nd century BC.
 Most of the caves were a part of Buddhist monasteries where monks lived and studied, although some caves are Hindu and Jain.
 They feature intricate sculptures, ancient paintings, and phenomenal architecture.
-The caves are most commonly accessed via Aurangabad, and it's possible to fly to the city's airport in an hour from Mumbai.
+The caves are most commonly accessed via Aurangabad, about six hours east of Mumbai.
+Aurangabad has an airport.

 For Beach and Folk Art: Sindhudurg

 Alibaug usually comes to mind as a beach getaway from Mumbai.
 However, if you'd prefer to go somewhere off-the-beaten-track, the Sindhudurg district of Maharashtra's Konkan Coast is ideal.
 This district has been named after the historic 16th century fort near Malvan beach, which you can explore.
 The district has some of the most pristine beaches on the coast (Tarkali, Malvan, Vengurla, and Bhogwe), plus some of the best scuba diving and snorkeling in India.
 If you're interested in Indian folk art, head inland to the town of Sawantwadi, where artisans handcraft colorful wooden toys.
 Pinguli village, about 30 minutes away near Kudal, is home to artists of the Thakar tribal community who are renowned for their puppetry and unique Chitrakathi style of painting.
 It tells stories from the Hindu epics, the Ramayana and Mahabharata.